konpeki622/origin-demo/src/assets/README.md

 ## Assets
-Assets contains your project resource files.
-Automatic loading of global styles is supported.
+Store your project resources here.
+You can create files with name started with `global-` as global style sheets.

 <!-- TODO: npm source link -->